On conditional distortion risk measures under uncertainty: Main results

-Proposition 3.1(1) says that for $P_Z-a.e.$ $z \in \mbox{Ran}(Z)$, the normalized distortion risk measure $\rho_Z(\cdot; z)$ defined by $(\ref{add3001})$ with respect to environment $Z=z$ satisfies Axioms (AI.1)--(AI.4), when the distortion function $g_z$ is left-continuous.
-An interesting question is whether or not the converse assertion is true.
-In other words, given a family $\{\rho_Z(\cdot; z); z \in \mbox{Ran}(Z) \}$ of normalized risk measures with respect to environment $Z =z,$ if for $P_Z-a.e.$ $z \in \mbox{Ran}(Z)$, the normalized risk measure $\rho_Z(\cdot; z)$ with respect to environment $Z=z$ satisfies Axioms (AI.1)--(AI.4), are they of the form as in $(\ref{add3001})$?
-This is indeed the issue of the so-called representations for functionals in the risk measure literature.
-The following propositions positively answer this question.
-Basically, the approaches to those representations are the same as ones in the classic setting such as in Denneberg (1994) and Wang et al. (1997), which can also be seen from the subsequent proofs of the propositions.
-Nevertheless, since those representations will be crucial to the subsequent study, and will play important roles in the study of representations for risk measures with respect to random environments, where the state of a random environment is not pre-specified when the risk of a position is evaluated, we think it would be necessary and helpful to clarify them in the name of propositions.
+Proposition 3.1(1) says that for $P_Z-a.e.$ $z \in \mbox{Ran}(Z)$, the normalized CDRM under fixed state $z$ $\rho_{_Z}(\cdot; z)$ defined by $(\ref{add3001})$ satisfies Axioms A1-A4, if the distortion function $g_z$ is left-continuous.
+The following Propositions 3.2-3.4 give the axiomatic characterization of normalized CDRMs under fixed state, and they are also known as representation for functionals in the risk measure literature.
+Basically, the approaches to these representations are the same as ones in the classic setting; for instance, see Denneberg (1994), Wang et al. (1997), F\"{o}llmer and Schied (2016) and Kou and Peng (2016).
+Nevertheless, since these representations will be crucial to the subsequent study, and play important roles in the study of representations for CDRMs under random environment, we think it would be necessary and helpful to clarify them in the name of propositions.